Building Industry Fairness Act Part 2: Issuing a Payment Schedule

 If you are looking to seek legal advice regarding a building or construction dispute, Ramsden Lawyers are able to assist you in navigating the procedures set out under the BIF Act.
 There are strict timeframes that you must follow whether defending or bringing a claim in building and construction disputes.
 You must act without delay in order to protect your interests, so please do not hesitate to contact our experienced litigation lawyers Gold Coast to arrange a free, no obligation initial consultation.

 The content of this article is intended to provide a general guide to the subject matter and must not be relied on as legal advice.
-Specific advice should be sought about your circumstances.
+Specific advice should be sought about your circumstances in regards to Issuing a Payment Schedule.

 For further all things litigation at Ramsden Lawyers please follow this link